Updated on 22 Jun, 2023

 sudo /utunnel/bin/utnservice register YOUR_REGISTRATION_TOKEN

-Start UTunnel Service on your server.
-Run the following command for the same.
+To start UTunnel Service on your server, run the following command:.

 sudo /utunnel/bin/utnservice start

-Now your server will be ready to accept VPN connection.
-Invite users to your server and start using VPN.
+Now your Access Gateway will be ready to accept VPN connections.
+Invite users to your Access Gateway and start using VPN services